coverclock/com-diag-astrolabe/README.md

 it isn't... it's talking to the SCPI command interface on the ARM microcontroller, which we configured above to deliver NMEA via that same interface to the GPS daemon.
-I've already specified the "-b" flag in the /etc/init.d/timeservice in the overlay directory.
+I've already specified the "-b" flag in the /etc/init.d/timeservice script in the overlay directory.

     cd src/clockmaker/gpsd
     scons --clean